alflennik/use-flow/documentation/tutorial.md

 });
 ```

-This is much closer, but we have still not set the `doggyUrl`! `const { message: doggyUrl }` simply sets a variable within the action, but this is not the same as setting the state within useFlow.
+This is much closer, but we have still not set the `doggyUrl`! `const { message: doggyUrl }` sets a local variable within the action, but this is not the same as setting the state within useFlow.

 By the way, I decided to rename `message` to `doggyUrl` because I felt that message was misleadingly generic sounding.